johnhw/ipynb_widget_canvas/README.md

   mouseover   | mouse is moved onto the element that has the listener attached or onto one of its children. mouseout    | mouse is moved off the element that has the listener attached or off one of its children.

-- Understanding Canvas element mouse [coordinates](http://www.html5canvastutorials.com/advanced/html5-canvas-mouse-coordinates/)
+- Understanding `Canvas Element` mouse [coordinates](http://www.html5canvastutorials.com/advanced/html5-canvas-mouse-coordinates/)
   and
   [events](http://stackoverflow.com/questions/10001283/html5-canvas-how-to-handle-mousedown-mouseup-mouseclick#)